1231234zhan/brep/README.md

 B-rep data structure and operations are implemented in Typescript.
 This work uses [Three.js](https://github.com/mrdoob/three.js/) and some code from [Three.js Fundamentals](https://github.com/gfxfundamentals/threejsfundamentals) to draw the built model in browser. [poly2tri](https://github.com/r3mi/poly2tri.js/) is used to triangulate polygonal faces with holes inside.

 You can build it with following commands.
+You can also click [here](http://1231234zhan.github.io/brep) to have a try.
+Note that you need a modern browser supporting ES6 to make it work properly.

 However there must be **so many bugs** in this project.
 Do not use it!
 It's just a course work.

 ```
 npm install